DarthSyntax/Reminder/GroupProject/Docs/ProjectPlan.md

 ## 2 Process Description

+`SetUserName`
+This activity displays the initial screen of the app when the user opens the app for the first time.
+This screen asks the user for a username and once it has been set, takes the user to the `ShowReminderLists` screen where users can begin creating their reminders and reminder lists.
+Every other time that the app is opened, the `ShowReminderLists` screen will be the first screen shown.
+**Entrance Criteria**: This is the initial screen of the app so there are no inputs necessary.
+**Exit Criteria**: The username has been set and the user is then taken to the `ShowReminderLists` screen.

 `ShowReminderLists`
 This activity shows the default screen of the app; it shows all of the user's reminders organized by the user into lists.
 If the user hasn't created a reminder or a reminder list yet, then an empty, default list will be shown and the user will have the option to create reminders and reminder lists.
 All reminders and lists will be organized by reminder type and name, as specified by the user.
+**Entrance Criteria**: `SetUserName` -> `ShowReminderLists`.
+In the case that the user has opened the app for the first time and has set a name, the necessary input is this username.
-**Entrance Criteria**: This is the first screen of the app so there is no entrance criteria in this case.
+This will be the first screen of the app otherwise (every time after the first time), so there is no entrance criteria in this case.
 If the user returns to this screen after making some change (to a reminder or a list through creation, modification, or deletion) then this screen will reflect those changes (the changes are the entrance criteria).
 **Exit Criteria**: This screen will show all of the user's reminders in lists organized by type and name.
 The activity will have been completed successfully if any changes made to a reminder or list are displayed.